TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Index.rst

         including the web server, database and PHP.

         ..  card-footer:: :ref:`Learn how to troubleshoot <troubleshooting_index>`
             :button-style: btn btn-secondary stretched-link

-    ..  card:: The "Introduction Package"

-        The "Introduction Package" is a great place to start if you are looking to test drive TYPO3 and see a prebuilt site that contains a range of example page templates and content.

-        ..  card-footer:: :ref:`Set up a prebuild site <introductionpackage_index>`
-            :button-style: btn btn-secondary stretched-link

     ..  card:: Updates